Map: Killarney Lake

 We'll have some sort of food/BBQ, hot chocolate on offer and some impromptu prizes.

 The Start/Finish is located at Killarney Lake Lodge, see map below.

-Register in the basement of the lodge, follow signs from the parking area.
+Register on-site in the basement of the lodge.